 In addition to making highlight covers on your desktop, you can also make them on the free PicMonkey mobile app.

 Watch this video to learn more:

 Design custom highlight covers that reflect your brand

 The cool thing about custom highlight covers is that they can bring your unique branding to your Instagram.
-In the mood board above you can see the company’s logo, colors, fonts and so forth that inform the design and grid layout of its Instagram page.
-Each of the icons carries over a brand color making for a professional, and stylish, look.
+In the mood board above you can see the company’s logo, colors, fonts, etc. that inform the design and grid layout of its Instagram page.
+Each of the icons features a brand color, making for a professional and polished look.